 Contract Agents are engaged under their first contract for a fixed period of at least three months and not more than five years.
 The renewal of a contract in function groups II, III and IV shall be for another fixed period of at least three months and not more than five years.
 The contract can be renewed.
 If it is renewed a second time this will be for an indefinite period.

 What recruitment procedures are possible in the case of Contract Agent positions?

 The Institute may recruit Contract Agents either through an open selection procedure carried out by the Institute or via a selection procedure based on the database of candidates of the European Communities Personnel Selection Office (EPSO).

 When will the next vacancy notices be published?

-Anyone interested in working for the Institute is advised to consult the career opportunities and traineeships page of EIGE's website on a regular basis for further information.
+Anyone interested in working for the Institute can consult the career opportunities and traineeships pages of EIGE's website for further information

 If I have any further questions relating to recruitment matters who can I contact?

 For further information you may write to firstname.lastname@example.org.